Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/trigger-app/_index.en.md

 Policy.xml also needs updates so read and write operations can be done on the new task.

+See [XACML policy](../../../../../authorization/guide/xacml) and [policy editor](../../../../development/configuration/authorization) for details.
+Most apps allow this by default by the current template.

 ## Trigger the instantiation of the receiving app